LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Method

-While geometric properties are directly initialized, the abstract 16-dimensional language features present a unique challenge.
+When a new keyframe is received, we generate new 3D Gaussians from its depth data, deriving their geometric attributes of position, scale, and rotation from the 3D point cloud.
+To maximize efficiency, we reuse the covariance matrices computed during the G-ICP tracking stage as the initial scale and rotation for these new Gaussians, avoiding redundant calculations.
+While geometric attributes are directly initialized, the abstract language features present a unique challenge.
 To address this, we leverage our scene-adaptive encoder.
-We first use a pretrained 2D foundation model to extract a high-dimensional feature map from the keyframe's RGB, which is then passed through our encoder to produce a strong prior for the new 16D features.
-This encoder-based initialization is critical for achieving the rapid feature convergence essential for real-time SLAM, as the encoder continuously adapts to the scene, providing a scene-specific prior for new Gaussians.
+We first use a pretrained vision-language extractor to obtain a high-dimensional feature map from the keyframe's RGB, which is then passed through our encoder to produce a strong prior for their language features.
+This encoder-based initialization is critical for the rapid feature convergence essential for real-time SLAM.
+In addition, before insertion, the keyframe pose is briefly refined by a rendering-based optimization that minimizes an RGB and depth loss over high-confidence pixels, and the refined pose is propagated back to the tracker.